jg-rp/liquid/docs/language/tags.md

 :::info
 Standard Liquid does not have a logical `not` operator, nor does it support grouping terms with parentheses.
-The [liquid-extra](https://github.com/jg-rp/liquid-extra) project maintains an `if` tag that supports logical `not` and grouping with parentheses.
+The non-standard [if (not)](../extra/tags.md#if-not) tag is a drop-in replacement that does supports a logical `not` operator and grouping terms with parentheses.
 :::

 In Liquid, `and` and `or` operators are right associative.
 Where `true and false and false or true`